Embraer C-390 Millennium: Flight testing

 It was decided to construct a pair of prototypes to participate in the test programme.
 On 21 October 2014, the first prototype (PT-ZNF) rolled out from the Embraer subsidiary plant, Embraer Defense and Security, at Gavião Peixoto, São Paulo.
 On 3 February 2015, the first prototype performed its maiden flight.

 In July 2015, the company announced a two-year delay in the flight test program, citing the devaluation of the Brazilian currency and government spending cuts.
 However, a second test flight took place at Gavião Peixoto on 26 October 2015.
 By February 2016, the first prototype had logged more than 100 hours of flight.
 Following the resumption of flight-testing, the manufacturer expected to certify the C-390 sometime in 2017 and begin deliveries in 2018.
 The eight months between test flights were used to conduct ground vibration tests to validate aeroelastic models, as well as avionics, mission, landing gear and electric and hydraulic flight control system testing.
 Embraer reported good availability for testing, sometimes conducting two flights per day.
 The aircraft was tested to the limits of speed, Mach number, and altitude, as well as all slats, flaps and landing gear positions.

-In March 2016, the second prototype (PT-ZNJ) was completed; it conducted its first flight on 28 April 2016.
+In March 2016, the second prototype (PT-ZNJ) was completed.
+It conducted its first flight in April 2016.
 By then, Richard Aboulafia's Teal Group estimated the C-390's price to be around $50–55 million, which was $15 million below that of the competing Hercules.

-On 17 October 2017, the first prototype (PT-ZNF) made an uncommanded descent from 20000 ft to 3100 ft at 4500 ft/min.
-In December 2017, as the two prototypes accumulated over 1,500 flight hours and laboratory testing over 40,000 hours, initial operating capability was reached while full operational capability was expected in 2018.
+On 17 October 2017, the first prototype (PT-ZNF) made an uncommanded descent from 20,000 ft to 3,100 ft at 4,500 ft/min.
+In December 2017, as the two prototypes accumulated over 1,500 flight hours and laboratory testing over 40,000 hours, initial operating capability was reached, while full operational capability was expected in 2018.
 On 5 May 2018, the first prototype (PT-ZNF) ran off the runway during a ground test in Gaviao Peixoto, Brazil.
 The first production C-390, which was the third aircraft to be built including the prototypes, made its first flight on 6 October 2018.

-On 23 October 2018, the C-390 was issued with Brazilian civil type certification; by this point, the aircraft has cumulatively attained 1,900 flight hours during testing, while the first production aircraft was set to be delivered to the Brazilian Air Force in the first half of 2019 and should obtain military certification by the end of 2019.
+On 23 October 2018, the C-390 was issued with Brazilian civil type certification.
+By this point, the aircraft has cumulatively attained 1,900 flight hours during testing, while the first production aircraft was set to be delivered to the Brazilian Air Force in the first half of 2019 and should obtain military certification by the end of 2019.
 The third aircraft (PT-ZNG), originally slated for the first delivery, was instead redirected towards the certification efforts.

 In February 2021, Embraer and the Brazilian Air Force dispatched a single KC-390 to the US to undergo testing under extreme cold conditions.